kirandash/react/covid-tracker/README.md

 3. Call loadCountry thunk in SearchCountryForm.js file.
 When submit button is pressed
 4. send country code to loadCountry thunk, thunk.js file and add a delay to demonstrate isLoading feature
 5. Add loader to CountriesList.js file.
 Which will show loading message whenever a new country is added to Tracking List.

+### 4.7 Modify the countries reducer to show countries from API
+1. reducers.js file - Add actions for LOAD_COUNTRY_SUCCESS, LOAD_COUNTRY_IN_PROGRESS and LOAD_COUNTRY_FAILURE